 If you accept or receive a subpoena, contact the Office of Associate System Counsel for NOVA immediately.
 It is important for us to review the subpoena to determine the College’s rights and responsibilities for compliance.
 Custodians for records should follow the Subpoena Processing Guide [PDF] to assist with the processing of subpoenas.
 In some cases, attorneys will also subpoena the custodian of records to testify.
 Witness testimony is unnecessary if the records are authenticated.
 Please use the Authentication of Records [PDF] form to authenticate employment and education records.

 Custodians of records may receive requests for student records from attorneys that include the written and signed consent of the student.
 In these cases, it is unnecessary to process the request as a subpoena.
 The records should be provided immediately.
 Provide a copy of the request and records to the Office of Associate System Counsel for NOVA.
 It is important to let us review the request and documents to determine the College’s rights and responsibilities for compliance.

-If you have any questions about processing subpoenas, please contact Yovana Burns at firstname.lastname@example.org or 703.425.5402.
+If you have any questions about processing subpoenas or responding to investigator requests, please contact Akiva Kirkland at firstname.lastname@example.org or 703.425.5402.